 We had a whole lot of last minute meetings.
 Goodwin the Raymarine dealer came to look at our electronics.
 A new Harry Plotter and a new brain for George next season?
 We talked lightly and furiously added everything up after he left.
 Without any big shocks, it’d be a good possibility.
 Breathes were held.
 Then Shiva the engineer came to install extra external filters on our inlet pipes.
 Why?
 The sail from Barbados to Trinidad was two hundred and fifty miles of sargassum weed.

 Ecologically, experts are still reluctant to predict what the effects of these sargassum blooms will be.
 Let alone explain where it’s come from.
-At first, people thought that perhaps the sargassum was an overproduced offshoot from the sea of its namesake; the Sargasso Sea.
-Located to the east of the North American continent, the Sargasso Sea is the only sea with no land borders.
-It’s in effect a huge, two million square mile gyre.
-Is the increase in sargassum due to offshoots of this gyre?
+At first, people thought that perhaps the sargassum was an overproduced offshoot from the Sargasso Sea.
+Located to the east of the North American continent, the Sargasso Sea is in effect a huge, two million square mile gyre of sargassum weed.
+Is the increase down here due to offshoots of this gyre?
 No, it was recently confirmed unlikely.
-In fact, huge amounts of this brown weed are now being produced towards the equator, in the North Equatorial Atlantic.
+This is because huge amounts of this brown weed are being produced here, near the equator.
 This is an entirely new breeding ground.

 A huge change is happening in the surface waters of the Atlantic.
-This stuff is simply here now.
 What will happen?
 On the one hand, it’s recognised that this extensive layer of weed floating on the ocean’s surface provides a nursery for many species of fish and sea creatures.
 They lay their eggs in it, hide underneath it, sometimes even feed on the algal fronds.
 On the other hand, these huge blooms are not natural.
 They’ve only been seen in the Caribbean region on this level since 2011.
 There are reports of dead fish, trapped turtles, huge piles of decomposing weed on Caribbean beaches.
-There have been attempts by the not small number of ingenious Caribbeans to turn it into useful products.
+There have been attempts by the not small number of ingenious Caribbean people to turn it into useful products.
 Fertiliser is a key candidate.
-However, it also been recently discovered that sargassum has a high level of a slightly poisonous chemical; arsenic.
+However, it also been recently discovered that sargassum has a high level of arsenic.
 Maybe not so good for putting on your pineapples.
 Right now the jury’s out.

 ‘I’m from the bad part of Port of Spain,’ he said grinning, ‘so it’s nice to be able to share what I have with people I like.’